-In order to evaluate our method, we used the database provided by the workshop MICCAI CLUST'15 challenge.
+In order to evaluate our method, we used the database provided by the workshop MICCAI CLUST'14 challenge.
 The main goal of this challenge is to compare different state-of-the-art methods for tracking anatomical landmarks in US sequences.
 For this purpose, a database containing 2D/3D ultrasound sequences of volunteers under free breathing is provided.
 Furthermore, in order to generate ground truth data, the positions of the target landmarks are identified from expert annotations for each frame.
-Thus, a comparison can be performed between the ground truth landmark positions and the point position estimated from the tracking task over each frame.
-The point position at each frame is retrieved by using the equation (1).
+Thus, a comparison can be performed between the ground truth landmark positions and the warped point positions (estimated from our model) over each frame.
 Is is worth mentioning that both the ultrasound sequences and the annotations are provided by several research institutes.
 Thus, the approach has been tested by tracking 32 different anatomical features acquired from 16 3D US sequences.
-For each experiment, we set the elastic and damping parameters such that $K{ij} = 3.0$ and $D{ij} = 0.1$ for all the springs, along with $G_i = 2.7$ for all vertices.
-These values have been set empirically by comparing the tracking accuracy with different set of parameters.
-This evaluation has been performed on the training database of MICCAI CLUST'15 challenge.
-The step size of the steepest gradient method has been set to $\alpha = 2 \times 10^{-6}$ .
+In these experiments, we set empirically the elastic and damping parameters such that $K{ij} = 3.0$ and $D{ij} = 0.1$ for all the springs, along with $G_i = 2.7$ for all vertices.
+The step size of the steepest gradient method has been set to $\alpha = 2 \times 10^{-6}$.
 In future work, we plan to automatically estimate these parameters by using elastography images.
-The preliminary results are reported in Fig. 1.
-From this figure, we can
+The final results are reported in table 1 and presented in the workshop website5.
+In the Fig. 1, the performance of our approach is illustrated by showing the tracking results at different frames on four landmarks representing hepatic vein bifurcations.
+The Fig. 2 and Fig. 3 detail results for each target tracking task.
+From these figures, we can notice that the mean tracking error is under 2 mm for most of the ultrasound sequences.
+However, we can observe that we obtained some unsatisfactory results when the 3D mesh model goes out of the field of view (SMT-04_01), or when the target follows high deformation regarding the provided elastic parameters (EMC-03_01).
+Furthermore, the error can be also higher due to the low resolution of the ultrasound volume (e.g. ICR-02_01).
+However, the overall results are very encouraging since our approach performs more accurate tracking of landmark points than other candidate methods and achieves real-time capabilities.
+In addition, we can notice that our method remains robust with empirical parameters.